wavemaker/docs/learn/app-development/deployment/app-integration-with-aws-cdn.md

 ## Configure Origin Access Identity

-- To restrict access to content that you serve from Amazon S3 buckets,Create a special CloudFront user called an origin access identity (OAI) and associate it with your distribution.
+- An Origin Access Identity (OAI) is used for sharing private content via CloudFront.
+The OAI is a special CloudFront user and OAI has read permissions to the bucket.CloudFront will use the OAI to access the files in your bucket and serve them to end-users.
-- Using Origin Access Identity users can only access files through CloudFront, not directly from the S3 bucket.
+- When end-users access your Amazon S3 files through CloudFront, the CloudFront origin access identity gets the files on behalf of end-users.
+If end users request files directly by using Amazon S3 URLs, they're denied access.
+The origin access identity has permission to access files in your Amazon S3 bucket, but users don't.For more details visit [private content restriction in s3](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html)
 - Sign in to the AWS Management Console and open the [CloudFront console](https://console.aws.amazon.com/cloudfront/.), at security section select origin access identity and create Origin Access Identity by providing comment.

 ## Create an Amazon CloudFront distribution